Faraday effect: Faraday experiments

 Faraday then attempted to look for the effects of magnetic forces on light passing through various substances.
 After several unsuccessful trials, he happened to test a piece of "heavy" glass, containing equal proportions of silica, boracic acid (B(OH)_{3}) and lead oxide, that he had made during his earlier work on glass manufacturing.
-Faraday observed that when a beam of polarized light passed through the glass in the direction of an applied magnetic force, the polarization of light rotated by an angle that was proportional to the strength of the force.
+Faraday observed that when a beam of polarized light passed through the glass in the direction of an applied magnetic field, the polarization of light rotated by an angle that was proportional to the strength of the force.
 He used a Nicol prism to measure the polarization.
 He was later able to reproduce the effect in several other solids, liquids, and gases by procuring stronger electromagnets.

 The discovery is well documented in Faraday's daily notebook.
 On 13 Sept.
 1845, in paragraph #7504, under the rubric Heavy Glass, he wrote:

 BUT, when the contrary magnetic poles were on the same side, there was an effect produced on the polarized ray, and thus magnetic force and light were proved to have relation to each other.